pragyatripathii19/C_coding/README.md

 # C_coding
-Just switching to C prep for my first job :)
+Just switching to C for my first job :)